You Credit Score: How's Your FICO?

-Because our world is so computer-driven, it's probably not that surprising that your creditworthiness boils down to a single number.
+Because we live in an automated, it's probably not that surprising that your creditworthiness boils down to a single number.

-The FICO score is compiled by credit reporting agencies.
-They use the payment history of all of your loans: credit cards, mortgages, car/boat loans and others.
+This score is compiled by credit reporting agencies.
+These agencies use the payment history of all of your loans: mortgages, car/motorcycle loans, credit cards, etcetera.

-Each of the three credit agencies has its own formula for building your credit score.
-The original FICO was developed by Fair Isaac and Company.
+The three credit reporting agencies use slightly different formulas to build a credit score.
+The original FICO model was developed by Fair Isaac and Company.

-- Credit Card Balances - How many accounts do you carry?
-How much do you owe?
+- Your Credit Card Balances - How many accounts do you have?
+How much do you owe on your accounts?

-You can get a free credit report once per year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report once per year from all three credit reporting agencies at AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and inexpensive.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.

 Curious about credit scores?
 Give us a call at 818-889-7300.